Numerical valuation of European options under two-asset infinite-activity exponential L\'evy models: Conclusions

 \section{Conclusions}

 In this paper, we have developed an effective numerical method for the valuation of European options under two-asset exponential L{\'e}vy models with particular attention to the infinite-activity case.

 Our method is based upon the ideas in \citet{wang2007} for the one-asset case.
-A key part of our method is the tailored discretization of the non-local integral term, designed to handle singular measures under mild assumptions.
+A key part of our method is the tailored discretization of the non-local double integral term, designed to handle singular measures under mild assumptions.
 The discretized integral term can subsequently be efficiently evaluated by FFT.
 For the discretization in time, the semi-Lagrangian Crank--Nicolson method is employed with a fixed-point iteration on the integral part.

 Numerical experiments for put-on-the-average options under Normal Tempered Stable processes indicate that our method achieves favourable second-order convergence whenever the exponential L{\'e}vy model has finite-variation.
+A relevant rigorous theoretical result is proved on the convergence behaviour of the discretization of the integral term.

+The numerical method derived in this paper is easily adapted to many other European options on two assets, such as spread options in energy markets.

 A main topic for future research will be extending the proposed methodology to the valuation of American-style two-asset options under exponential L{\'e}vy models with infinite-activity, where the combination of the early-exercise feature and the non-local integral term poses additional challenges.